KellerJordan/modded-nanogpt/README.md

 The target (3.28 validation loss on FineWeb) follows Andrej Karpathy's [GPT-2 replication in llm.c, which attains that loss after running for 45 minutes](https://github.com/karpathy/llm.c/discussions/481#:~:text=By%20the%20end%20of%20the%20optimization%20we%27ll%20get%20to%20about%203.29).
 The speedrun code also descends from llm.c's [PyTorch trainer](https://github.com/karpathy/llm.c/blob/master/train_gpt2.py), which itself descends from NanoGPT, hence the name of the repo.
 Thanks to the efforts of many contributors, this repo now contains a training algorithm which attains the target performance in:
-* 3 minutes on 8xH100 (the llm.c GPT-2 replication needed 45)
+* 2 minutes and 20 seconds on 8xH100 (the llm.c GPT-2 replication needed 45)
 * 0.73B tokens (the llm.c GPT-2 replication needed 10B)

 This improvement in training speed has been brought about by the following techniques: